 When the system includes an OutBack MATE3s system display, a HUB Communications Manager, and multiple devices, only one RTS is needed.
-The RTS should be connected to the port on the FLEXmax 100.
+If utilized, the RTS should be connected to the port on the FLEXmax 100.
 The system display gives this port the highest priority and will communicate compensation values to all other devices.